ntop/ntopng/doc/src/snmp/usage.rst

   :align: center
   :alt: SNMP Usage

-Here it is possible to understand with interface is congested and which not.
+Here it is possible to understand the congested interfaces.

 The chart, shows only the Top congested SNMP interfaces; an interface is considered congested if at least 75% of the link is used.
 The link speed (up and down) info, is provided by SNMP in most cases, however sometimes the link speed is not correct.
 It is however possible to manually configure it by jumping to the SNMP Interface configuration page.